 Brian brings five years of experience advising large organizations on immigration compliance and I-9 program management.
 He helps technology, healthcare, and higher education employers strengthen verification processes, remediate I-9 records, and prepare for ICE audits.

-Understand where I-9 inconsistencies accumulate inside distributed onboarding workflows and why these gaps are difficult for HR teams to detect internally.
+Where I-9 inconsistencies accumulate inside distributed onboarding workflows — and why they're difficult to detect before an inspection surfaces them.

-Go beyond form completion.
-Learn what ICE and DOJ auditors evaluate when reviewing process consistency across managers, locations, and hire types
+Beyond form completion.
+Learn what ICE and DOJ auditors evaluate when reviewing process consistency across managers, locations, and hire types.

-Explore practical approaches HR teams use to align day-to-day verification practices with policy including oversight strategies for remote and multi-location hiring operations.
+Practical approaches HR teams use to align day-to-day verification practices with policy — including oversight strategies for remote and multi-location hiring operations.

 This session is designed for: